How to prevent carbon monoxide exposure

 4. Follow the instructions and recommendations in your appliance manuals.

-If you suspect exposure to CO
+If you suspect exposure to carbon monoxide

 FortisBC takes CO calls seriously and will investigate all potential CO problems.
 If there is a source of CO exposure, a FortisBC technician will clear and vent the area, and when it’s safe, they’ll allow you back inside.